Civil engineers plan, organise and oversee the building and maintenance of structures such as dams, bridges, sewerage systems and roads.

 Civil engineers may do some or all of the following:

-- consult with clients, government officials and other professionals on the requirements of each project
+- consult with clients, government officials, contractors and other professionals on the requirements of each project

-- evaluate the suitability of proposed construction and development sites
+- decide if proposed construction and development sites are suitable

 - plan and design structures such as roads, drainage systems, buildings, dams or wharves